Halocarpus bidwillii: Ecology

 Thriving without true fruits, the mountain pine has few predators which are mostly herbivorous insects.
 Briefly, the 4 main categories of insects that prey on mountain pine are: beetles, sucking bugs, caterpillars, and mites.
 Weevils, a specific type of beetle, feed on all Podocarpaceae (mountain pine's taxonomic family), and larvae thrive in any kind of decaying wood, including mountain pine.
 More specific, scale insects, Eriococcus dacrydii, live on the stems and leaf scales of the Halocarpus species, and even more specific, (Dugdale, 1996) found a species of conifer associated moth that uses the mountain pine as its host plant, appropriately named Chrysorthenches halocarpi.
 The caterpillars of Chrysorthenches halocarpi feed on the mountain pine shoots and when too many are present, the mountain pine appears bronze and growth can be stunted.
 Finally, Tuckerella flabellifera, red mites with white scales from Tasmania, live on young mountain pine plants and presumably feed on the young leaves and wood.

-In addition to insect predators, mountain pine also suffers from a nematode disease which is caused by the pine wood nematode.
-Infected trees are characterized by having yellow to brown or red to brown needles, wilting, and stopped resin secretion.
-In extreme cases, this disease can lead to death in which the wood takes on a blue appearance.
-Treatments for the disease are mostly done after tree death and consist of cleaning and cutting dead wood.